Visual Alignment of Medical Vision-Language Models for Grounded Radiology Report Generation: Conclusion

 \section{Conclusion}

-We introduced \ours{}, a novel multimodal alignment framework that enhances the clinical and visual reasoning capabilities of Medical VLMs.
-To this end, we propose an alignment framework which utilizes both textual and visual rewards for optimization thereby enhancing the model's medical multimodal comprehension capabilities.
+We introduced \ours{}, a novel multimodal alignment framework that enhances the clinical and visual reasoning capabilities of existing Medical VLMs.
+To this end, we propose an alignment framework which utilizes both textual and visual rewards for optimization thereby enhancing the model's clinical multimodal comprehension capabilities.
 Our results demonstrate the versatility of \ours{} across a diverse set of datasets.
 Further our visualization studies show the effectiveness of our alignment approach, highlighting the crucial role the image plays in the overall task of radiology report generation.
 Our findings show \ours{}'s potential to advance medical image understanding and clinical healthcare.
-Future work will include more ablations on reward shaping and curriculum schedules to clarify which components drive gains and to mitigate reward hacking.
-These directions chart a practical path toward image-faithful, clinically reliable report generation systems.
+Future work can include more holistic reward designs and curriculum learning to clarify which components drive gains.
+These directions chart a practical path toward image-aligned and clinically reliable report generation systems.